payu-india/CMS-Chatbot/docs/Offerings/introduction-to-payu-tpv/collect-payments-with-tpv-payu-hosted-checkout/collect-upi-payment-with-tpv-payu-hosted-checkout.md

 | -------------------------- | ------------------------------------------------------------------- |
 | **Test Environment**       | [https://test.payu.in/\_payment](https://test.payu.in/_payment)     |
 | **Production Environment** | [https://secure.payu.in/\_payment](https://secure.payu.in/_payment) |

-## Step 1: Create transaction with beneficiary details

-Create a transaction by including a JSON object with beneficiary details (account numbers and IFSC codes).
-You can include up to 4 accounts for validation.

-## Step 2: Post the parameters to PayU

-### Request parameters

 <HTMLBlock>{`
 <table class="request-parameters-table">